What are capital gains taxes?

 Are cars subject to capital gains taxes?

-While this may sound daunting, most people who sell their cars never actually pay capital gains taxes.
+While this may sound daunting, most people who sell their cars never pay capital gains taxes.
 This is because cars depreciate very quickly and are sold at a loss in most cases.
 Since there is no profit in this case, capital gains taxes do not apply.

 When are capital gains taxes due on cars?